A Student's Swing - The Bump Transition

 Now as he unwinds of course he's forced to flip the club coming down, as we can see from his impact position.

-Let's take a look at that same segment of Tiger's swing.
+Let's take a look at that same segment of the swing from elite players.

-Tiger gets his left hip past that line immediately, right from the top of the downswing.
+The lead hip gets past that line immediately, right from the top of the downswing.
 That's the bump.

-It's the aggressive setting into the left side, and it means that by the time he gets into impact the center of his body or his belt buckle is out on that hip line.
+It's the aggressive setting into the lead side, and it means that by the time they get into impact position the center of the body or the belt buckle is out on that hip line.

 Our student, meanwhile, is much farther back behind the line.
-That's part of the reason he's flipping and doesn't have any shaft lean - his body is too far behind at impact.
+That's part of the reason he's flipping and doesn't have any shaft lean at impact — his body is too far behind at impact.

 Tiger's bumpTiger's "bump" move, setting into the left side at the top